amitabh27/Restful-API/README.md

 # Restful-API

-This is a standard implementation of Restful API on a NoSQL Database of books.
+This is a standard implementation of Restful API on a NoSQL Database using NodeJS.

 Technology Stack
 ___________________________________________________________________________________________________________________________________